wolfiabot/Wolfia/DEVELOPING.md

 `@EventListener`s processing these events.

 ##### Web Server
-We use Spring's web server abstraction to serve various endpoints for the dashboard, receiving webhooks, or allowing metrics collection from other parts of the infrastructure.
+We use Spring's web server abstraction to serve various endpoints for the frontend, receiving webhooks, or allowing metrics collection from other parts of the infrastructure.

 ##### Three layers